 - Sheep are kept purely as pets or rescues where they aren’t exploited for breeding or milk.

 It’s just like the human hair industry, and yes, there’s such a thing!

-We don’t see this practice as exploitation, so why would we see it any differently with sheep?
+We don’t see this practice as exploitation, so why would we see it differently with sheep?

 The problem is, vegan-friendly wool, while it sounds harmless, is incredibly rare—as it’s challenging to find trustworthy suppliers.
 The traceability of wool fabrics, in general, has a long way to go.

-As you can see from this post, at each point of contention, there are exploitative practices and non-exploitative practices.
+As you can see from this post, there are exploitative practices and non-exploitative practices at each point of contention.

 Demand for a product you can produce is an enticing prospect.